mhr3/redis-visualize/README.md

 =====================

 Redis visualizer is an utility to sample and visualise keys in your Redis instance.
+It was insprired by the command line redis-sampler tool (https://github.com/antirez/redis-sampler), with the goal to provide better user interface.

 Using it is pretty straightforward, run it using: